nvjome/AudioCustomBlocks/README.md

 # AudioCustomBlocks
-Custom audio blocks for the Teensy Audio library.
+Custom audio blocks for use with the [Teensy Audio library](https://github.com/PaulStoffregen/Audio).